Zijun-Yao/Zijun-Yao.github.io/_pages/about.md

 You can find my publications on **[Google Scholar](https://scholar.google.com/citations?user=B4LmHSUAAAAJ)**.

----

 ## Research directions

+I am dedicated to exploring how to (1)~establish the science of large language models (Science of LLMs); and (2)~enable LLMs with knowledge and reasoning skills to solve scientific tasks (LLMs for Science).

 **1) Science of LLMs**
 I aim to build a *systematic science* of LLMs that connects internal model mechanics to observable behaviors.

-- **Microscopic perspective:** Probe how hidden states, neurons, and sparse features arise and correspond to linguistic and reasoning behaviors; develop tooling (e.g., sparse autoencoders) to interpret and *steer* model internals.
+- **Microscopic perspective:** Probe how hidden states, neurons, and sparse features arise and correspond to specific model behaviors; develop tools (e.g., sparse autoencoders) to interpret and **steer** model internals.
 - **Macroscopic perspective:** Study how architectural and training choices (data, objectives, RL, distillation) shape emergent capabilities such as implicit reasoning and robustness.

 **2) LLMs for Science**